tuosuniversity/Vellum/Output/EN/5_The Model of Collapse/54_Dynamics_of_Psychodynamic_Collapse.md

 ### Article 2

-**SEO-Optimized Title:** Why Your Brain Obsesses: The "Zeigarnik Effect" and Your Mental Reality
+ Why Your Brain Obsesses: The "Zeigarnik Effect" and Your Mental Reality

 **Article Body:**